Dr. Bert Pace, Psy.D. - Licensed Psychologist, Coordinator of Testing Services

-I am a licensed psychologist candidate specializing in the treatment of chronic depression, anxiety disorders, trauma, and general mental health issues.
+I am a licensed psychologist specializing in the treatment of chronic depression, anxiety disorders, trauma, eating disorders, and general mental health issues.
 I know first-hand that starting therapy can be intimidating and that finding a therapist who you feel comfortable with is essential.
 I work hard to offer a warm and therapeutic environment that is built on offering compassion and understanding to those I work with.

 Education & Training

 I received my Psy.D. in Clinical Psychology from George Fox University in Newberg, Oregon.
 Throughout my training, I worked in a variety of settings including community mental health clinics, university clinics, schools, and hospitals.
 I completed my predoctoral internship at Biola Counseling Center in Los Angeles, California.

 Psy.D. in Clinical Psychology, George Fox University, Program Accredited by the American Psychological Association